Forest school

 - increase learners confidence, initiative, and independence,

-- provide a supportive learning environment to suit individual’s needs and learning styles
+- provide a supportive learning environment to suit individual’s needs and

 - increase practical and planning skills